-School for Friends is a preschool offering fullday educational programs for two through four year olds, five days a week.
-The School is open 8 a.m. to 6 p.m. year-round and is closed all federal holidays and one week in August for staff development.
+School for Friends is a preschool offering full-day educational programs for 12 months to five-year-olds, five days a week.
+The School is open 8:15 a.m. to 5:45 p.m. year-round and is closed all federal and winter holidays and one week in August for staff development.

 The School is located near Dupont Circle in the Church of the Pilgrims near Metro, bus lines, and the Connecticut, Florida, and Massachusetts Avenue commuting routes.
 The School is close to activities that offer learning potential — shops, ethnic restaurants, parks, galleries, a library, and parents’ workplaces.

-An experienced and qualified teacher along with one or two assistants teach each class.
+An experienced and qualified teacher along with one or two co-teachers, teach each class.
 A music specialist visits each class once a week.

-Outdoor play is a very important part of each day.
-The playground is equiped with a slide, climbing apparatus, a sand box, large building blocks, balls and tricycles.
+Outdoor play is an essential part of each day.
+The playground is equipped with a slide, climbing apparatus, sandbox, large building blocks, balls, and tricycles.
 Older classes also go for nature walks.

-During the summer, the schedule is more relaxed and includes more outdoor activities as well as time at the local public pool.
+During the summer, the schedule is more relaxed and includes more outdoor activities.

-School for Friends’ program is accredited by the National Association for the Education of Young Children.
-NAEYC administers the largest and most widely recognized national, voluntary, professionally sponsored accreditation systems for all types of childhood schools and child care centers.
-NAEYC is the nation’s largest organization of early childhood educator.
+School for Friends is accredited by the National Association for the Education of Young Children.
+NAEYC administers the largest and most widely recognized national, voluntary, professionally sponsored accreditation systems for many preschools and early childhood centers.
+NAEYC is the nation’s largest organization for early childhood education.

 Early childhood programs accredited by the NAEYC’s National Academy of Early Childhood programs have voluntarily undergone a comprehensive process of internal self-study, invited external professional review to verify compliance with the criteria for High-Quality Early Childhood programs, and been found to be in substantial compliance with the criteria.